factoryofthesun/r-IVaps/README.md

 ## References
 <a id="1">[1]</a>
 1. Narita, Yusuke and Yata, Kohei.
-Machine Learning is Natural Experiment (forthcoming).
-2020.
+Algorithm is Experiment (forthcoming).
+2021.

 ## Related Projects